 5.5 MICROCONTROLLER

 The choice came down to two microcontrollers, the STM32F051C6 and the ATmega1280.
 They both met the requirements set out in subsubsection 3.3.2.
 In the end, the STM MCU was chosen over an Atmel MCU based system, mainly because of cost and because it was more accessible at UCT.
-An Atmega1280 costs more than R200, were as the STM MCU costs around R30 [27].
+An Atmega1280 costs more than R200, were as the STM MCU costs around R30.[27]

 The STM MCU features a 48MHz max system clock with 32Kbytes of flash and 8Kbytes of SRAM.
 It has 11 timers in total, which will assist with the PWM channel and task manager.
 It has 27 I/O channels available.
 Of these 27 channels, 10 can be mapped to the ADC and 6 can be mapped to the timers and used as PWM channels.
 Additionally, the STM MCU has 2 UART interfaces.